 - Maybe don’t badmouth your team and then attack the candidate?
 As one of our respondents interviewed for a business analyst role, the CEO flashed several red flags, including referring to the dev team as ‘propeller heads’ and moaning about heading home on time regularly.
 When they eventually declined the job, “the CEO phoned me to berate me for wasting his time and for not taking the role.”

 - Watch your reviews.
 More than half of job seekers will avoid an employer with bad online reviews.
 We recommend keeping a close eye on Glassdoor and other review sites—try to keep an average of 4 or 5 stars and make sure you respond to all negative reviews correctly.
 “Almost everyone looks at Glassdoor before interviewing,” says The HT Group Founder and CEO Mark Turpin.
 “We’ve turned down clients with terrible Glassdoor reviews.
 If it’s a red flag for top talent, it’s a red flag for us.”

 “Bottom line: treat your job seekers like your best customers,” a respondent writes.
 “They are interviewing you at the same time you are interviewing them, and the best talent will walk away.
 After all, if you can’t get the hiring process right, how well does the rest of the company operate?”

 We couldn’t have said it better ourselves.
-For more insights on avoiding hiring mistakes, our recruiters a just a phone call away.
+For more insights on avoiding hiring mistakes that detract job candidates, our recruiters a just a phone call away.